lucaspereira34/clustering/README.md

 - Furthest neighbor (*complete linkage*): prioritizes larger distances and is recommended for cases with similar observations.
 - Between groups (*average linkage*): merges groups based on the average distance between all pairs of observations within the group being analyzed.

 Due to the simplicity of changing between the three methods, we can apply all of them to the data and see which leads to more meaningful clusters.
-This can be done my comparing the **dendrograms** for each method.
+This can be done by comparing the **dendrograms** for each method.

 A **dendrogram** is a diagram used in hierarchical clustering to visualize how clusters are grouped.
-The function dendrogram from scipy applies a different color for each cluster.
+The dendrogram function from scipy applies a different color for each cluster.

 ### Single Linkage